 Zagreb has a compact city centre with all the main sights and places of interest for visitors in close proximity to the major hotels.
 Walking is therefore a good option for getting around in Zagreb.
 Those who need to travel further afield can make use of the highly efficient tram system, which has frequent services throughout the city connecting bus and train stations and the main square, Trg Bana Josipa Jelacica.
 Four tram routes also operate throughout the night.
-Each ticket gives you 90 minutes of travel, starting from when you first climb aboard and validate the ticket in a machine.
-The alternative public transport is public buses.
+Each ticket gives visitors 90 minutes of travel, starting from when they first climb aboard and validate the ticket in a machine.
+The alternative is public buses.
 Particularly useful is the inexpensive bus connection to the airport from the city centre.
-There is a plentiful supply of taxis in Zagreb, particularly at major hotels and the airport.
-Fares are negotiable and it is always best to agree on a fare before setting off, if the taxi is not metered.
+There is a plenty of taxis in Zagreb, particularly close to major hotels and the airport.
+Fares are negotiable and it is always best to agree on a price before setting off, if the taxi is not metered.
 Many tourists like to rent cars when they travel in Croatia as the road system is very good - Zagreb is a fairly easy city to negotiate by car.

 Become our Zagreb Travel Expert

 We are looking for contributors for our Zagreb travel guide.
 If you are a local, a regular traveller to Zagreb or a travel professional with time to contribute and answer occasional forum questions, please contact us.